dpopov93/dp93-calculator/README.md

 * Buttons created in ui and connected in one slot by using array of pointers with loop
 * UI developed in Qt Designer and elements designed by QCC
 * Program uses translations mechanism realised by QTranslator
-* For copying result using QMenu and QClipboard
+* For copying result, pasting and clear value using QMenu and QClipboard
+* Ctrl + C and Ctrl + V for copy and paste result
+* QEvent detecting mouse click on calc display and remove last number
 * Supported input by keys realised by keyboard events QKeyEvent
 * Icon stores in Qt resource file
 * If allow to resize window then program will be normal resizing by responsive layout